owenmeyer3/sqlalchemy-challenge/README.md

   * List the stations and observation counts in descending order.

-  * Which station has the highest number of observations?
+  * Find the station with the highest number of observations

-  * Hint: You will need to use a function such as `func.min`, `func.max`, `func.avg`, and `func.count` in your queries.

 * Design a query to retrieve the last 12 months of temperature observation data (TOBS).